jourquin/Nodus/README.md

 enhancements have been introduced without any change in the used external libraries.

 You can also import Nodus as an [Eclipse](http://www.eclipse.org/) project.

+## Code robustness
+The [Checkstyle](https://checkstyle.org) and [SpotBugs](https://spotbugs.github.io) plugins are used in Eclipse in order to write code that adheres to the Google Java coding standard and to look for bugs in Java code.

 ## Uninstall